a2stuff/prodos-drivers/README.md

 I acquired a Cricket sound/clock peripheral on eBay.
 Therefore it is now critical that we have a conforming ProDOS clock driver for it.

-> STATUS: Work In Progress
+> STATUS: Works on my machine!

 ## Background